jieter/django-tables2/docs/pages/internal.rst

 Internal APIs
 =============

 The items documented here are internal and subject to change.
-It exists here for convenience.

 `.BoundColumns`